Vicenza: Gardens and Palladian Villas of the Veneto

 There is a great deal to see.
 Away from Copenhagen, there are castles and manor houses to visit, a tiny palace set in a 19th century Romantic landscape, churches with 14th century frescoes and a cathedral with a remarkable collection of royal tombs, including that of the present Queen.
 There are delightful private gardens with welcoming hosts, a contemporary art gallery with views across to Sweden and very comfortable hotels.

-The great pleasure of these gardens is the astonishing variety of planting and design.
-They range from the extraordinary potager at Babylonstoren (designed by Patrice Taravella of the Prieuré d’Orsan in France) in which everything from prickly pears to strawberries are grown organically, through a garden planted entirely with the natural vegetation of the Fynbos, to the grand formal Cape Dutch gardens at Stellenberg (partly designed by David Hicks).
+The astonishing range of the natural flora of the Western Cape Province of South Africa is testimony to the perfect climatic conditions, which give rise to an equally astonishing diversity of gardens.
+Gardening in South Africa is brimming with self-confidence and enthusiasm; gardeners are increasingly taking inspiration from the indigenous planting of the fynbos, while simultaneously adopting European planting ideas.
+In style, they range from the extraordinary potager at Babylonstoren (designed by Patrice Taravella of the Prieuré d’Orsan in France) in which everything, from prickly pears to strawberries, is grown organically, to the grand formal Cape Dutch gardens at Stellenberg (partly designed by David Hicks) and Vergelegen

-The plantsmanship throughout is superb, whether in the gardens at Elgin, which we visit halfway between the well-known Elgin open gardens weekends, when they are at their very peak of perfection, or the private gardens in Constantia.
-There is something here for every horticultural taste; roses in profusion, Agapanthus beginning to flower in clouds of blue and white, Salvias grown to perfection, the Proteas and Leucospermums of the indigenous fynbos and wonderful trees, particularly the august, almost elephantine, camphor trees at Vergelegen.
+The plantsmanship throughout is superb, whether in the gardens at Elgin, which we visit just after the well-known Elgin open gardens weekends, when they are at their very peak of perfection, or the private gardens in Constantia.
+There is something here for every horticultural taste; roses in profusion, Agapanthus beginning to flower in clouds of blue and white, Salvias grown to perfection, the Proteas, Leucospermums and Pelargoniums of the native fynbos and wonderful trees, particularly the august, almost elephantine, camphor trees at Vergelegen.
 To all this, add delicious food and wine and the spectacular landscape of mountains and the green rolling hills of the winelands.
-There can be no better way to start an English winter.

 For more details on any of these tours please contact James Bolton on firstname.lastname@example.org or by using our Contact Form